-The vice president of marketing and communications/PR at St. Elizabeth Healthcare shares his perspective on marketing in an increasingly consumer-driven industry.
+The vice president of marketing and communications/PR at St. Elizabeth Healthcare shares his perspective on consumer-centric healthcare marketing in an increasingly consumer-driven industry.

 “St. Elizabeth has been in the area for 150 years and is a big part of the fabric of the community,” Hollenkamp says.
 “Its vision is to make northern Kentucky one of the healthiest communities in America, which requires progressive marketing to achieve.
 That challenge was very attractive to me.”

 While St. Elizabeth’s business model may be worlds apart from that of a fast-moving consumables company like P&G, Hollenkamp’s experience helped set him up for success in his new role.